Bachelor Degree in Nursing and the more commonly used equivalent Bachelor of Science in Nursing…

 - Complete a state approved nursing degree or non-degree program.

 - Pass the license specific state nursing competency exam.

 - Apply for and pay the required state fees to obtain the nursing license.

 - Undergo a criminal background check which includes fingerprinting.

 - Take continuing education courses to maintain the nursing license.

 A nurse working in the state of California, for example, must maintain a California nursing license issued by the California Department of Public Health, Licensing and Certification Division in order to legally perform his or her bedside duties.
-After completing a state approved diploma or nursing degree program, the nurse must apply for a nursing license.
+After completing a state approved diploma, certificate, associate, bachelor, or other nursing degree program, the nurse must apply for a nursing license.
 Once a license is granted the nurse can apply for a nursing job within the state.

-Nursing schools of various sizes offer the training programs required to meet the CNA, LPN, LVN, and RN nursing license education requirements.
+Nursing schools of various sizes offer the degree and non-degree nursing programs required to meet or exceed the CNA, LPN, LVN, and RN license education requirements.
 While several nursing career paths can lead you to your ultimate goal of becoming a Registered Nurse, each path requires that you enroll into a nursing school.